jinwyp/one_click_script/README2.md

 1. Run script ```./trojan_v2ray_install.sh ```.
 Choose 1 to enter sub menu to install linux kernel.
 Prefer to install linux kernel 5.10 LTS.
 [More Details](/KERNEL.md)
 2. Run script ```./trojan_v2ray_install.sh ```.
 Choose 1 to enter sub menu.
 Then choose 2 to enable BBR and Cake.
 This will import VPS network speed.
 3. After reboot, rerun script ```./trojan_v2ray_install.sh ```.
 Choose 1 to enter sub menu.
 Then choose 11 or 12 to Wireguard or cloudflare WARP linux client sock5 proxy.
 4. After finish Wireguard installation, rerun script ```./trojan_v2ray_install.sh ```.
-Choose 11-17 to v2ray xray。 Duiring the installation, you can  follow the instruction to unlock netflix region restriction and avoid showing Google CAPTCHA Human verification.
+Choose 11-17 to v2ray or xray。 During the installation, you can follow the instruction to unlock netflix region restriction and avoid showing Google CAPTCHA Human verification.